inuikasao/USB_to_SegaSaturn_Controller_Arduino_Adapter/README.md

 ### Power

-The Vcc lines of the Saturn controller port (pin1, pin6) are left **floating** to avoid conflict with the Arduino's USB power supply.
-The Arduino is powered via USB, with only GND (pin9) shared with the Saturn.
+By connecting the Saturn controller port Vcc lines (pin1, pin6) to the Arduino's 5V pin, the adapter can run entirely on power from the Saturn console.
+The IC Vcc is also supplied from the same 5V line.
+GND (pin9) must be shared with the Arduino.

+Note: Do not connect Saturn and USB at the same time.
+To upload sketches, disconnect from the Saturn and use a USB cable.
+If operation is unstable, leave pin1/pin6 floating and power via USB instead.

 ### Prohibited Pins